Air of Authority - A History of RAF Organisation

 Coastal Command Modification Centre

-This was formed in on 17 July 1954 at St Mawgan from the Coastal Command Preparation and Modification Unit in No 19 Group and it disbanded on 31 December 1955.
+This was formed in on 17 July 1954 at St Mawgan from the Coastal Command Preparation and Modification Unit under the functional control of HQ Coastal Command and administrative control of No 19 Group, it disbanded on 31 December 1955.

 Coastal Command Preparation and Modification Unit